rails/rails/guides/source/association_basics.md

 the table _of the other class_ contains the reference in a one-to-one relation, then you should use `has_one` instead.

-When used alone, `belongs_to` produces a one-directional one-to-one connection.
+When used alone, `belongs_to` produces a one-directional one-to-one relationship.
 Therefore each book in the above example "knows" its author, but the authors don't know about their books.
 To setup a [bi-directional association](#bi-directional-associations) - use `belongs_to` in combination